-Firstly, in the case of near-infrared light, $\zeta$ in the Robin boundary condition originates from the Fresnel reflection \cite{EganHilgeman1979}.
-When light is perfectly absorbed at the boundary, the appropriate boundary condition is the Dirichlet boundary condition.
+In the case of near-infrared light, the parameter $\zeta$ appearing in the Robin boundary condition originates from Fresnel reflection \cite{EganHilgeman1979}.
+When light is perfectly absorbed at the boundary, the appropriate boundary condition reduces to the Dirichlet condition.